Blue Plate Special

 Why Did They Call It a "Blue Plate" Special?

-The use of blue plates for the Blue Plate Special was likely a marketing technique that was used to make the special stand out and to attract diners.
-Blue is often associated with feelings of calmness and reliability, which may have made the Blue Plate Special seem more appealing and trustworthy to customers.
+The use of blue plates for the Blue Plate Special was likely a marketing technique to make the special stand out and attract diners.
+Blue is often associated with feelings of calmness and reliability, which may have made it seem more appealing and trustworthy to customers.

 It is also possible that the use of blue plates for the Blue Plate Special was simply a way for restaurants to differentiate the special from other menu items, and to make it easy for customers to identify.
 Regardless of the reason, the use of blue plates became closely associated with the Blue Plate Special, and it is now an integral part of the concept.

-Items You May Have Found On a Blue Plate Special Menu
+Items You May Have Found On Menu

-The items that were typically included on a Blue Plate Special menu varied depending on the restaurant and the time of year, but they usually included a main course and one or more side dishes.
+The items typically included on a Blue Plate Special menu varied depending on the restaurant and the time of year, but they usually included a main course and one or more side dishes.
 Some common items that might be included on a Blue Plate Special menu are:

 - Meat dishes: roast beef, fried chicken, pork chops, meatloaf, etc.